 Human-Centred Education (HCE) provides an effective antidote to an obsession with testing; it offers a holistic and well-being-oriented approach, without sacrificing educational standards or schools’ interests in academic excellence.

 Human-Centred Education radically rethinks the aims of education, the nature and processes of learning, and the relationships in school communities.

-By supporting educational projects and schools worldwide, organising international conferences and symposiums, and conducting empirical research into teaching and learning practices, the GHFP has continued to consolidate and articulate the ideas underlying HCE.
+By supporting educational projects and schools worldwide, organising international conferences and symposiums, and conducting empirical research, the GHFP Research Institute has continued to consolidate and further articulate the ideas underlying HCE.

 As our recent pilot case study suggests, when a school commits to a human-centred approach to teaching and learning, students are empowered to unfold their holistic potential, and are flourishing both academically and in their wider lives.